Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 If you’re looking to build a new digital school from scratch, LearnWorlds is a powerful tool to help you do just that.
 LearnWorlds brings together a range of features to help you quickly create multiple courses and manage multiple instructors on the same platform.

-Every new school on LearnWorlds has its own space to build a digital community and encourage interaction between students.
-The platform also offers different permission levels, so your instructors can teach and start community discussions, but can’t modify your courses, for example.
+Every new school on LearnWorlds has its own space to build a digital community and encourage student interaction.
+The platform also offers different permission levels, so your instructors can teach and start community discussions but can’t modify your courses, for example.
 Each student also has an individual profile where they can showcase their learning progress.

 Pros: